Hajong people

-The Hajong people are an ethnic group from Northeast India and northern parts of Bangladesh.
+The Hajong people are an ethnic group of Northeast India and northern parts of Bangladesh.
 The majority of the Hajongs are settled in India and are predominantly rice-farmers.
-They are said to have brought wet-field cultivation to Garo Hills, where the Garo people used slash and burn method of agriculture.
+They are said to have brought wet-field cultivation to the Garo Hills, where the Garo people used slash and burn method of agriculture.
 Hajong have the status of a Scheduled Tribe in India and they are the fourth largest tribal ethnicity in the Indian state of Meghalaya.